 The writers who build freelance writing brands know that they aren’t just delivering a 1,200-word blog post to save their client time.
 They bring a significant amount of experience and industry experience to the relationship and expect to be paid accordingly.

-For example, a one-off blog post assignment with a top tier freelance writer with industry expertise may cost $1,000.
+For example, a one-off blog post assignment with a top-tier freelance writer with industry expertise may cost $1,000.
 The word count may be between 1,000-1,200 words, so you could think about it as a $1/word rate.

-When you go with the per project approach, you can focus on what really matters in your content strategy.
+When you go with the per-project approach, you can focus on what really matters in your content strategy.
 “How much should I pay freelance writers?” becomes less about word counts or time and more about results.

 These are the things that really matter for your business.
 Cutting right to that value in the pricing model leads to a better relationship between you and your freelancers.